The Rowe House

 -

-In the kitchen there’s: dishwasher tablets, washing up liquid, cloths, scourers, kitchen roll, brushes, bin bags, and more.
+In the kitchen there are: dishwasher tablets, washing up liquid, cloths, scourers, kitchen roll, brushes, bin bags, and more.

 House Rules